-The Desired Outcomes of Education (DOE) are attributes that educators aspire for our learners to possess upon the completion of their formal education.
-These outcomes establish a common purpose for Geography educators, drive our school-based programmes, and serve as a compass to guide curriculum and instruction.
+The Desired Outcomes of Education (DOE) are attributes that educators aspire for our learners.
+These outcomes establish a common purpose for geography teachers and serve as a compass to steer the teaching and learning process.
+The syllabuses support students towards developing these attributes in the DOE: